-Projects and actions included in Annex A were all evaluated and prioritized.
-Mitigation actions identified in Section 1.5.3, however, are considered the jurisdiction's priority mitigation actions based on cost and political will to implement.
-The actions identified in Section 1.5.3 are in order of priority for each hazard from top to bottom, top being highest priority, to bottom being lowest priority.
-Before undertaking these projects, they will additionally be prioritized based on their feasibility and benefit vs cost review.
+The Town has established the following priorities for choosing mitigation projects: Life safety and the safety of its residents, keeping local roads and bridges open to ensure access for emergency vehicles, and protecting critical infrastructure facilities in the town.
+These actions/projects are constantly evaluated for benefit to the community, estimated project cost and political will to implement and will be implemented as those factors indicate.
+The actions identified in Section 5.4 under each hazard have passed a preliminary evaluation utilizing those general concepts by the hazard mitigation committee and are listed in their order of priority.
+Before undertaking these projects, they will additionally be prioritized based on their feasibility and a benefit vs. cost review.
 A minimum C/B result of 1.0 will be required prior to any request for federal mitigation funds.
-All projects will be reviewed for progress after any local disaster declaration and annually as part of overall town budgeting.
+Annex D identifies only some of the available programs which can help to fund some of these actions/projects.
+All projects in section 3.3 will be reviewed for progress following any local disaster declaration and will be considered annually as part of overall town budgeting.

-1.6.
-Routine Plan Maintenance Procedures
+6. Plan Maintenance Procedures

 Any Hazard Mitigation Plan is dynamic and should not be static.
 To ensure that the plan remains current and relevant, it is important that it be updated periodically.
-The plan will be updated at a minimum every five years in accordance with the following procedure:
+The plan will be updated at a minimum, every five years in accordance with the following procedure:

-- 1. The Bristol Selectboard assembles a Review/Update Committee. - 2.
+- 1. The Bristol Selectboard assembles a Review/Update Committee to include government officials and interested public. - 2.
 The Committee will discuss the process to determine if any modifications or additions are needed due to changing conditions since the last update occurred.
 Data needs will be reviewed, data sources identified and responsibility for collecting/updating information will be assigned to members. - 3.
-Other Town plans (Emergency Operations Plan, Town Plan, Road Plan, etc) will be reviewed to ensure a common mitigation thread still exists throughout. - 4.
-A draft update will be prepared based on these evaluation criteria: - Changes in community and government processes, which are hazard-related and have occurred since the last review. - Progress in implementation of plan initiatives and projects. - Effectiveness of previously implemented initiatives and projects. - Evaluation of unanticipated challenges or opportunities that may have occurred between the date of adoption and the date of the report. - Evaluation of hazard-related public policies, initiatives and projects. - Review and discussion of the effectiveness of public and private sector coordination and cooperation.

-- 5. Selectboard members will have an opportunity to review the draft update.
-Consensus will be reached on any changes to the draft. - 6.
-The Selectboard will notify and schedule a public meeting to ensure adequate public input. - 7.
+Other Town plans (Emergency Operations Plan, Town Plan, Road Plan, etc.) will be reviewed to ensure a common mitigation thread still exists throughout. - 4.
+A draft update will be prepared based on these evaluation criteria: - Changes in community and government processes, which are hazard-related and have occurred since the last review. - Progress in implementation of plan initiatives and projects. - Effectiveness of previously implemented initiatives and projects. - Evaluation of unanticipated challenges or opportunities that may have occurred between the date of adoption and the date of the report. - Evaluation of hazard-related public policies, initiatives and projects. - Review and discussion of the effectiveness of public and private sector coordination and cooperation. - 5.
+The public will be invited to review and give input on drafts as they are produced. - 6.
+Selectboard members will have an opportunity to review the draft update.
+Consensus will be reached on any changes to the draft. - 7.
+The Selectboard will notify and schedule a public meeting to ensure adequate public input. - 8.
 The Selectboard will recommend incorporation of community comments into the draft update.

-1.6.1.
+6.1.1.
 Programs, Initiatives and Projects Review

-Although the plan should be reviewed in its entirety every five years as described above, the Town should review and update its programs, initiatives and projects annually as the town budget is created.
-This review will ensure that, whenever possible, progress can be reviewed and projects either added or removed from the towns work plan based on changing local needs and priorities.
+Although the plan should be reviewed in its entirety every five years as described above, the Town will monitor and evaluate its goals, strategies and actions/projects annually as the town budget is created.
+A town budget is created by the Selectboard of a town in publicly noticed meetings utilizing budget requests from town committees and the citizenry.
+This will ensure that progress will be reviewed and actions/projects either added or removed from the towns work plan based on changing local needs and priorities.
+In creation of the municipal plan by the planning commission, concepts, goals and strategies from this plan will be used to inform the development of that plan and will be incorporated into that plan when appropriate.